top of page

 Petra

-Petra is an ancient rose-red city carved into the cliffs of southern Jordan, famous for its stunning architecture and historical significance as a UNESCO World Heritage Site.
-Its most iconic structure is the Treasury, a remarkable facade that continues to captivate visitors worldwide.
+The ancient rose-red city carved into the cliffs, famous for its stunning architecture and historical significance as a UNESCO World Heritage Site.
+Its most iconic structure is the Treasury, a remarkable façade that continues to captivate visitors worldwide.

 Mount Nebo